Idorobots/advent-of-blinkenlights/README.md

 Power draw: 0.1W (not changing the LiPo battery, WiFi & BT powered down)

+The caveat for this board is the fact that all the GPIOs used for USB communication are also used for the sketch making flashing harder (requires putting the board into the bootloader mode by resetting with the BOOT button depressed at just the right moment for the flash utility to find it).

 ### Build
-The caveat for this board is the fact that all the GPIOs used for USB programming are also used for the sketch making reprogramming harder (requires putting the board into the bootloader mode by resetting with the BOOT button depressed at just the right moment for the flash utility to find it).

 ```
 make supermini-clean && make supermini-upload
 ```